yaya2devops/bachelor-guide/docs/pfe.md

 I must highlight the importance of focusing and following their instructions carefully.

 After doing works, 4 months later, that day will come.
-Before, you must deposit your report.
+But before, you must deposit your project report.

 <img src="pfe/assets/pre-def-act.png" width="650px">

 Make a memorable printable copy to each of those great people¹⁻⁷.

 - You will defend your work in front of the president⁵ and the rapporteur⁶.
 - Your mentors²﹐⁴ will stand by your side, ready to protect it alongside you.